Barbara Taylor Bradford: Early life

 Barbara Taylor was born on 10 May 1933 in Armley, Leeds, to Freda and Winston Taylor.
 Her father was an engineer who had lost a leg while serving in the First World War.
-She attended Christ Church Upper Armley CofE Primary School in the Leeds suburb of Upper Armley alongside the writer Alan Bennett.
+She attended Christ Church Upper Armley Church of England Primary School in the Leeds suburb of Upper Armley alongside the writer Alan Bennett.
 As a child during the Second World War, she held a jumble sale at her school and donated the £2 proceeds to the "Aid to Russia" fund.
 She later received a handwritten thank-you letter from Clementine Churchill, the wife of Prime Minister Winston Churchill.
 Taylor left school aged 16.

 Her older brother Vivian died of meningitis before she was born.
 She later described her mother as having "put all her frustrated love into me".
-Her parents' marriage is fictionalised in her 1986 novel An Act of Will.
+Her parents' marriage is fictionalised in her 1986 novel Act of Will.

 In her youth, Barbara Taylor read Charles Dickens, the Brontë sisters, Thomas Hardy, and Colette.
 At the age of ten she decided to be a writer after sending a story to a magazine.
 She was paid 7s 6d for the story, with which she bought handkerchiefs and a green vase for her parents.

 Her biographer, Piers Dudgeon, later uncovered evidence that her mother Freda Walker was the illegitimate daughter of Oliver Robinson, 2nd Marquess of Ripon, a local Yorkshire landowner who employed the author's grandmother, Edith Walker, as a servant.
 Dudgeon informed Taylor Bradford that her grandmother and Ripon had had three children together.
 After some hesitation, Taylor Bradford allowed Dudgeon to publish this information in his biography.
 Although initially angry at Dudgeon's discovery, she later said that "I came round.
 There's no stigma now."
 Her grandmother later spent time in workhouses, which Taylor Bradford explored in the ITV television series Secrets of the Workhouse (2013).